cop-cos/COP/docs/SynConHubApi/EN/SME Query.md

  - 20068: "The estimated weight of the container is not in the optional range, please re-order"
  - 20070: "CosPlus | Shipper or consignee of shipping related party filled in the product booking is illegal."
  - 20072: "API cannot purchase this type of product"
- - 20073: "Charge Type:xxx,ChargeName:xxx cannot be set to Collect"
+ - 20073: "Charge type :xxx, charge name: xxx cannot be set to collect"
  - 20074: "The long-term product does not exist"
  - 20075: "The long-term product is off-shelf"
  - 20076: "Insufficient amount of available containers"